 - 2 cups cooked black beans or jarred

 - 10 fresh mint leaves (optional)

 - ¼ cup water

 - Preheat the oven to 380ºF.

 - Prepare the tahini.
 (Do not use store-bought, ready-to-eat tahini.
 It will separate in cooking.)
-Put the tahini ingredients in a small bowl and gently mix them with a spoon.
-The mixture might be lumpy at first, but don’t worry; keep stirring until the batter becomes a smooth, fluffy paste.
-If it is too thick, add a little more cold water; if too runny, add a little tahini.
+Put the tahini ingredients in a small bowl and gently whisk them.
+The mixture might be lumpy at first, but don't worry; keep stirring until it becomes smooth and velvety.
+If it is too thick, add a little more cold water; if it's too runny, add a little bit tahini butter.

 - Grease a pie dish with oil.
-Put the black bean mixture in and flatten it with oily fingers or with a spatula.
-Put into the oven and bake for 15 minutes.
-Pour the tahini evenly over the baked beans and put it back into the oven for 5 minutes.
-Remove from the oven and let it cool down.
+Put the black bean mixture in the pie dish and flatten it with oily fingers or with a spatula.
+Put it in the oven and bake for 15 minutes.
+Pour the tahini over and put it back in the oven for 5 minutes.